Pictured above, Becky, my heart dog.

 In 2018 we held our first Great Lakes CKCSC Specialty Show, as a part of the Kalamazoo Apple Blossom Cluster held in May.
 I was privileged to be able to help in the planning and execution of this event.
 Our club had a great time hosting this!

-In 2019 I stepped down from the Secretary position and am focusing more on the club advertising and media.
+In 2019 I changed from the Secretary position, into the Vice President position and I am focusing more on the club advertising and media.

 In 2014 I signed up as a volunteer for Cavalier Rescue USA after a large commercial breeder was rumored to have over 98 Cavaliers go to auction.
 We began fostering for CRUSA in Dec of 2014.
 (Our first 2 fosters came out of that auction).
 It is my heart to serve this breed well.
 We have had the privilege of helping some rescue cavaliers in great need.

-Our focus in breeding is to obtain our own dogs to show in AKC conformation classes.
-Our parent dogs are heart tested annually by a board certified cardiologist.
+Our focus in breeding is to obtain our own dogs to show in UKC, AKC conformation classes and we plan to venture into performance.
+Our parent dogs are heart tested annually by a board-certified cardiologist.
 They also receive their CERF eye tests bi-annually.
-We MRI our dogs as a part of the whole picture desired to make the best breeding decisions.
+We MRI our dogs and/or use MRI history as a part of the whole picture desired to make the best breeding decisions.
 Our dogs are also DNA tested for DE, CC & EF or are clear by parentage.
-Hips and patellas and longevity in a pedigree is also important to consider.
+Hips and patella’s and longevity in a pedigree is also important to consider.

-If you are desiring to own a Cavalier King Charles Spaniel, purchase one from an Ethical Breeder, (Note: Ethical breeders do not place puppies with Full Registrations, they health test, and have spay & neuter contracts on any puppy they place) or if you choose, Adopt a Cavalier through one of the Cavalier Rescues.
+If you are desiring to own a Cavalier King Charles Spaniel, purchase one from an Ethical Breeder, (Note: Ethical breeders do not place puppies with Full Registrations, they do health test, and have spay & neuter contracts on any puppy they place) or if you choose to Adopt a Cavalier through one of the Cavalier Rescues.
 Cavaliers are the most wonderful breed to share your life with.

 Our family lives on a small hobby farm in Northern Michigan.
-We have a variety of animals in addition to our Cavaliers… (An Amazon parrot, horses, rabbits, and a pet pig ) that we share our lives with.
-Our children have been active in a local 4H group and have enjoyed showing dogs Agility & Rally for a number of years.
-I enjoy showing my cavaliers or having them shown in AKC events.
+We have a variety of animals in addition to our Cavaliers, a couple of Xolo’s… (An amazon parrot, horses, a rabbit & chickens) that we share our lives with.
+Our children were active in a 4H and have enjoyed showing dogs in Agility & Rally for a number of years (all of them are grown now!).